Should I Run the AC Unit 24/7?

 1. Give Your Thermostat a Tweak

-You don’t want the unit struggling to maintain a chilly 15 degrees when it’s 30-plus degrees outside.
+You don’t want the unit struggling to maintain a chilly 15°C when it’s 30°C plus outside.
 And it does cost more to run an AC unit at a colder temperature.
-The home climate should be comfortable, not freezing.
+The home climate should be comfortable cool air, not freezing.

 2. Get the Timing Right